Golden poison frog: Predators

 Golden poison frogs are so toxic that adult frogs likely have few – if any – predators.
 The snake species Leimadophis epinephelus has shown resistance to several frog toxins including batrachotoxin, and has been observed to eat juvenile frogs without ill effects.

 Toxicity

 The golden poison frog is one of the most poisonous animals on the planet; these frogs produce deadly alkaloid batrachotoxins in their skin glands as a defense against predators.
-To become poisoned a predator generally must attempt to consume the frog, although this species is so toxic that even touching an individual frog can be dangerous.
+To become poisoned, a predator generally must attempt to consume the frog, although contact with the skin is also dangerous.
 This extraordinarily lethal poison is very rare.
 Batrachotoxin is found only in three poisonous frogs from Colombia (all genus Phyllobates), a few birds from Papua New Guinea, and four Papuan beetles of the genus Choresine in the family Melyridae.
 Batrachotoxin affects the sodium channels of nerve cells.
 While it is unknown how the frog avoids poisoning itself, other species of poisonous frogs have been demonstrated to express a "toxin sponge" protein in blood plasma, internal organs, and muscle that binds and sequesters the toxin so as to prevent autointoxication.